Meandmybadself/twitter-api-auth/README.md

 # Twitter API Auth

 ## Overview
-When creating bots, I always forget how to generate a refresh token for another user via the OAuth 1.0 flow.
+When creating bots, I always forget how to generate an auth token for another user via the OAuth 1.0 flow.
 I tried creating OAuth 2.0 flows, but I think it required persisting a refresh token.
 If I can just use the 1.0 token perpetually, that's better.
 (If I'm wrong on this, I'd love to know more.)

+My goal is to get this npx'able, but I'm not sure what is necessary.

 ## Related